-I often forget that not everyone speaks plumbing.
+Not everyone speaks plumbing.
 To make things more complicated, some plumbing component names are not self-explanatory at all.
 If you have to buy a part, look something up, or call a plumber, it will be easier if you know the names of the parts involved.

-Also called stop valves, shut-off valves allow you to turn off the water supply at the sink, rather than shutting off the water to the whole house.
+Also called stop valves, shutoff valves allow you to turn off the water supply at the sink, rather than shutting off the water to the whole house.
 They are seen in pairs: one valve controls the hot water; the other controls the cold water.
-Many shutoff valves use compression fittings so they can be installed onto the water pipes without soldering, but you will have to turn off the water to the house to replace a shutoff valve.
+Many shutoff valves use compression fittings, so they can be installed onto the water pipes without soldering.
+But you will have to turn off the water to the house to replace a shutoff valve.

+From the sink faucet tailpieces down to the shutoff valves, you will usually see a pair of narrow supply tubes.
 They can be made of braided wire mesh, plastic mesh (usually white), solid plastic (often gray), or chromed copper.
 They are usually connected to the tailpieces and shutoff valves with attached nuts.
 These supply tubes sometimes fail, and it's not uncommon to have to replace them.
-They come in many

 The tailpiece, or sink tailpiece, is the straight section of pipe that connects to the bottom of the sink drain fitting.
 If the sink has a pop-up drain, the lever rod of the drain assembly connects to a port on the back of the tailpiece.
-Typically, the tailpiece attaches to the drain fitting with a slip nut--a threaded ring that can be tightened and loosened by hand (or with gentle persuasion from channel-type pliers).
-Underneath the nut is a plastic tapered washer that creates a watertight seal.
+Typically, the tailpiece attaches to the drain fitting with a slip nut: a threaded ring that can be tightened and loosened by hand (or with gentle persuasion from channel-type pliers).
+Underneath the nut is a tapered plastic washer that creates a watertight seal.

 The P-trap is made up of two parts: the U-bend (3a) and the trap arm (3b).
 These two curved sections of pipe allow your sink to be connected, ultimately, to the sewer line.
-The curved trap is a simple safety feature that holds standing water, which prevents sewer gasses from rising up to and out of your sink drain.
+The curved trap is a simple safety feature that holds standing water, which prevents sewer gasses from rising up and out of your sink drain.
 The bottom of the U-bend remains filled with water so that gasses can't pass through.